-If you've seen the heartwarming Disney movie Up!, then you surely know what we're talking about: a magical moment when a house, lifted by hundreds of colorful balloons, flew off the ground and up in the air.
+If you've seen the heartwarming Disney movie Up!, you surely know what we're talking about: a magical moment when a house, lifted by hundreds of colorful balloons, flew off the ground and up in the air.

 Why do helium balloons float?

+Before we determine how many helium balloons it would take to lift a person, let's start with some theory.
+Why do these balloons float in the first place?
+It happens because they are filled with helium - a gas that is lighter than air.
 You probably already know the phenomenon of buoyancy.
-For example, an inflatable mattress floats on water, because the air it's filled with is lighter than water.
+For example, an inflatable mattress floats on water because the air it's filled with is lighter than water.
 The same principle applies here: as helium has a density lower than the density of air, a balloon filled with this gas will start moving up.

 The density of helium is equal to 0.1785 grams per liter.
 The density of air, on the other hand, is about 1.25 grams per liter.
 Leaving some tolerance for the weight of the balloon and the string, we can approximate that every liter of helium has a lifting force of one gram.

-How many balloons to lift a person
+How many helium balloons to lift a person

 Determine your weight - for instance, 75 kg.
 This number should include everything that will be flying, so your clothing as well.
 Every gram counts!